On Arbitrary Predictions from Equally Valid Models: Related Literature

 \bmhead{Acknowledgements} SL received support from the Research and Development Program Information and Communication Technology Bavaria, DIK0444/03.
 KS received support from the German Ministry of Education and Research and the Medical Informatics Initiative as part of the PrivateAIM Project, from the Bavarian Collaborative Research Project PRIPREKI of the Free State of Bavaria Funding Programme "Artificial Intelligence -- Data Science".
 This project was funded by the German Ministry of Education and Research under the PrivateAIM Project (reference 01ZZ2316C).
+GK conducted this work partially at Google DeepMind.